darwinrecreant/sansar-scripting-guide/docs/c-sharp.md

 string MyText = "Hello World";
 ```

 This code still does not do anything, we have to use it somehow.
-The fastest way to get an output in a script is using `Log` (note: `Log` is a Sansar specific object and will not be found in other C# environments):
+The fastest way to get an output in a script is using `Log`:

 ```csharp
 string MyText = "Hello World";

 Log.Write(MyText.ToUpper());
 ```
+> **_NOTE_**: `Log` is a Sansar specific object and will not be found in other C# environments.

 So here we can see that we stored our value in a variable, turned it to upper case with it's `ToUpper()` method and used it inside `Log.Write()`.
 This should print in console: